binitdatta/collage-java-for-absolute-freshers/README.md

 ##  What this java main method is doing

 ```
-- 1. In out cities hundreds of public properties such as roads amd parks and libraries are created by the authroities or the govrenment
+- 1. In our cities hundreds of public properties such as roads amd parks and libraries are created by the authroities or the govrenment
 - 2. In java thousands of methods that do special things for us are written by the Java Programming Language creators
 - 3. Like when we drive, we just press the gas pedal and the car moves with special engineering done by the car manufacturing company.
 - 4. Here we want to print "Hello World" on the screen and there is a special class and method for that purpose